-QUANTUM BUILD-TECH LIMITED Report on the Financial Statements
+QUANTUM BUILD-TECH LIMITED

-We have audited the accompanying financial statements of QUANTUM BUILD-TECH LIMITED("theCompany") which comprise the Balance Sheet as at March 31 2017 theStatement of Profit and Loss and the Cash Flow Statement for the year then ended and asummary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Quantum Build-Tech Limited ("theCompany") which comprise the balance sheet as at 31 March 2019 and the statement ofProfit and Loss (including other comprehensive income) statement of changes in equity andstatement of cash flows for the year then ended and notes to the financial statementsincluding a summary of significant accounting policies and other explanatory information.

 Management's Responsibility for the Financial Statements

-The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese financial statements that givea true and fair view of the financial positionfinancial performance and cash flows of the Company in accordance with the accountingprinciples generally accepted in India including the Accounting Standards specified underSection 133 of the Act read with Rule 7 of the Companies (Accounts) Rules 2014.
-Thisresponsibility also includes maintenance of adequate accounting records in accordance withthe provisions of the Act for safeguarding the assets of theCompany and for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; anddesign implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation of the financial statements thatgive a true and fair view and are free from material misstatement whether due to fraud orerror.
+The Company's Board of Directors is responsible for the matters stated in section134(5) of the Act with respect to the preparation of these financial statements that givea true and fair view of the state of affairs loss and other comprehensive income changesin equity and cash flows of the Company in accordance with the accounting principlesgenerally accepted in India including the accounting Standards specified under section133 of the Act.
+This responsibility also includes maintenance of adequate accountingrecords in accordance with the provisions of the Act for safeguarding of the assets of theCompany and for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe financial statements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.

 Report on Other Legal and Regulatory Requirements

-Government of India in terms of sub-section (11) of section 143 of the Act we give inthe "Annexure A" a statement on the matters specified inparagraphs 3 and 4 of the Order.
+As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 we give in "Annexure A" a statement on the mattersspecified in paragraphs 3 and 4 of the Order to the extent applicable.

-2. As required by section 143(3) of the Act we report that:
+(A) As required by Section 143(3) of the Act we report that:

-a.
-We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b.
-In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-d.
-In our opinion the aforesaid financial statements comply with the AccountingStandards specified under section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014.
+(d) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014.

-e.
-On the basis of written representations received from the directors as on March 312017 taken on record by the Board of Directors none of the directors is disqualified ason March 31 2017 from being appointed as a director in terms of Section 164 (2) of theAct.
+(e) On the basis of the written representations received from the directors as on 31March 2019 taken on record by the Board of Directors none of the directors isdisqualified as on 31 March 2019 from being appointed as a director in terms of Section164 (2) of the Act.

-f.
-With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operatingeffectiveness of such controls refer to ourseparate Report in "Annexure B".
+(f) With respect to the adequacy of the internal financial controls over financialreporting with reference to financial statements of the Company and the operatingeffectiveness of such controls refer to our separate Report in "Annexure B".

 iii.
-In our opinion there are no amounts required to be transferred to the InvestorEducation and Protection Fund by the Company.
+There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.

-|Place: Hyderabad ||FOR RAMBABU & Co. |
+|Place: Hyderabad ||For Suryanarayana & Suresh. |

-|Date: 29-05-2017 ||Chartered Accountants |
+|Date: 24-05-2019 ||Chartered Accountants |

-| ||GVL Prasad |
+| ||Sd/- |